sorin373/Client-Server-Chat/README.md

 <hr>

 > **Note**: If the form on each page is submitted correctly the user will be redirected to the `login.html` page.
-However, if the data is incorrect the user will be redirected to the same web page.
-There is no `apology` / `error` page available yet.
+However, if the data is incorrect the user should be redirected to `apology.html`.

 > **Note**: All input fields are checked for correct length using `C++` logic in oreder to avoid any buffer overflows.